What is Off-Chain Security?

 An important feature of blockchain is that once the code is pushed on the mainnet, it can never be changed.
 In order to maintain the functionality of blockchain, governance is done, ensuring that any investment or transaction remains safe.

 This raises a question for protocol managers.
 If they are investing time and skills on maintaining on-chain security, then why not also look into the vulnerabilities present in off-chain?
-Securing the current Web2 for the advent of Web3 applications is very important, so that there is no kind of slit or crack through which an unauthorised individual seeps through.
+Securing the current Web2 for the advent of Web3 applications is very important so that there is no kind of slit or crack through which an unauthorized individual seeps through.

 If we talk about the current situation of the Earth, a recent pandemic hit the world so hard that almost 76.9% of the employees all around the world were working remotely.
 These conditions allowed a lot of people to carry forward unethical activities.
 This usually involved penetration into the contract or protocol through any means and exploiting it, resulting in global headlines and the stealing of millions of dollars worth of cryptocurrency.